Tessellation Symmetry, Page 5 of 6: Rotation (Turning)

-This is the basic "tile" shape of the tessellation on this page: it's a goldfish.
-We make the tessellation is by repeating the tile and fitting all the tile's copies together.
+This is the basic "tile" shape of the first goldfish tessellation on this page: it's a goldfish.
+We make this tessellation by copying the fish shape and then turning it a little around a point...in this case, where three fishies' back-fins meet.

 |